Vessel-App/vessel-cli/readme.md

 This gives Vessel access to the Fly API token that you'd like to use.
 If the API token is specific to your default organization, we'll use that.
 Otherwise, we'll prompt to ask which organization to use.
 Each Fly.io organization is billed separately.

+### 3️⃣ Start a project

-3️⃣ Then head to a code base and run initialize your project.
+Head to a code base and run initialize your project.

 ```bash
 # Probably a Laravel project